joshuabecker91/joshuabecker91/README.md

 ✨I am finishing up my coding bootcamp at Coding Dojo soon and have already completed rigorous full stack training in Python, MERN, Java, and Web Fundamentals.
 I am getting better every day, graduation is fast approaching, and I am hungry to land a job before graduation!

 🔭 Projects: I have been building full stack applications.
-Check out some of my projects including fhwebsite www.fhspokane.com http://54.241.115.30 a real live full stack application that I built which is being used by the church.
-Another great project to check out is called shows http://50.18.70.228.
-You can see more information about both of these projects on both LinkedIn and GitHub.
-Brief demonstration videos are also available on GitHub for both of these projects.
+Check out some of my projects including: Google Clone at googleclone.com.
+Fathers House at www.fhspokane.com a real live full stack application that I built which is being used by the organization.
+TV Shows at http://50.18.70.228 a full stack application w/ login and registration and CRUD.
+You can see more information about these projects on both LinkedIn and/or GitHub.
+Brief demonstration videos are also available on GitHub for these projects.

 ⚡ Technologies: I am currently proficient in: Python, JavaScript, MySQL, CSS, HTML, Flask, AWS, GitHub, React, Node, Express, MongoDB, Django, APIs, Postman, Bootstrap.
 I am comfortable with many other technologies (see the full curriculum list in my education section on LinkedIn).